carbon-design-system/sveld/README.md

 Generated JSON includes `"binding": "readonly"` or `"binding": "writable"` for annotated props.
 Unannotated props omit the field.

-This is documentation metadata only.
-Generated `.svelte.d.ts` prop types are unchanged because TypeScript cannot reliably express Svelte component binding direction.
+This is documentation only.
+Generated `.svelte.d.ts` prop types do not change.
+TypeScript cannot express Svelte binding direction reliably.

 For stable output, generated `events` arrays are emitted in deterministic sorted order.